Dr. Sungha Jang

 - Identifying how consumers’ risk taking attitude affects their financial product purchases

-- Investigating how a pseudo-product harm crisis affects firms’ advertising strategies and online consumer behaviors (utilizing a text mining technique)
+- Investigating how a pseudo-product harm crisis affects firms’ advertising strategies and online consumer behaviors

 - Worked in the filed of credit risk management (Experian Korea, 2000~2005)